dorontal/ionic-button-bar/README.md

 Demonstration of an Angular / Ionic component that creates a button bar similar in appearance to the tab-bar but containing just buttons.

 To run the app:
-* In the shell, type
+* In the shell, type:
   ```bash
   > git clone https://github.com/dorontal/ionic-button-bar